open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Attribute namespaces

 - `messaging.message`: Contains attributes that describe individual messages
-- `messaging.destination`: Contains attributes that describe the logical entity messages are published to.
+- `messaging.destination`: Contains attributes that describe the logical entity messages are published to and received from.
-  See [Destinations and sources](#destinations-and-sources) for more details
+  See [Destinations](#destinations) for more details
-- `messaging.source`: Contains attributes that describe the logical entity messages are received from
+- `messaging.destination_original`: Contains attributes that describe the logical entity messages were originally published to.
 - `messaging.batch`: Contains attributes that describe batch operations
 - `messaging.consumer`: Contains attributes that describe application instance that consumes a message.
 See [consumer](#consumer) for more details